-There are also other issues that make returning to UK a difficult choice.
+There are also other issues that make returning to the UK a difficult choice.

 If you stay in your new home country, meanwhile, you need to consider affordability.

-The UK Government does not have any reciprocal arrangements to cover overseas residential care for Brits living abroad - or any residential nursing care - so you cannot turn to the state.
+The UK Government does not have any reciprocal arrangements to cover overseas residential or nursing care for Brits living abroad, so you cannot turn to the state.

 The provision of private care varies enormously between countries too, so expats may not be able to find the kind of care they want.
-It’s important, therefore, to get to grips with what’s on offer.
+So, it’s important to get to grips with what’s on offer.

-Below we’ve explored the care provision in four popular retirement destinations and how much it will cost you.
+Below we’ve explored the care provision in four popular retirement destinations, including France and Spain, and how much it will cost you.

 Care options and costs in Spain

-In Spain it’s traditional for elderly people to live with their family; and adult offspring have legal obligations to provide care for their parents.
+In Spain, it’s traditional for elderly people to live with their family; and adult offspring are obligated to provide care for their parents.

-This means that historically there hasn’t been much demand for residential care.
-In the past ten years, things have gradually changed, and the market is growing.
+This means that historically there hasn’t been much demand for residential care although in the past 10 years, things have gradually changed, and the market is growing.

-Residential services vary dramatically, but most have medically trained staff: a doctor will tend to visit regularly, and there will often be nursing care available 24 hours a day.
-At the moment the cost of residential care is marginally cheaper than the UK, and nursing care is roughly equivalent.
+Residential services can vary dramatically, but most have medically trained staff.
+A doctor tends to visit regularly, and there can be nursing care available 24 hours a day.

-The added consideration is that often expats have their assets in pounds, and the bills are in euros, so any further declines in the pound will make care more expensive.
+It’s also worth considering that expats often have their assets in pounds, and the bills may be in euros, so any declines in the value of the pound will make care more expensive.

 Care options and costs in Portugal

 As in Spain, when you get old in Portugal, there’s an emphasis on turning to the family.
-Here too there is a legal obligation for adult children to care for their parents.
+Here too there is an obligation for adult children to care for their parents.

 It means that care services have tended to largely consist of organisations providing care within the family home.

-The care homes market is growing, but the relatively small number of services, and increasing demand from an ageing population means prices are comparable to the UK.
+The relatively small number of residential care services and increasing demand from an ageing population means prices are comparable to the UK.

-Residential care costs around £2,200 a month, while more luxury or more nursing can double your bill.
-The relatively high cost is one reason why illegal care homes is an issue in Portugal, where families take old people into their homes, charging them less, but providing a completely unregulated service.
+The relatively high cost is one reason why illegal care homes are an issue in Portugal, where families take old people into their homes, charging them less, but providing an unregulated service.

 Care options and costs in France

-Residential care is far more developed in France than elsewhere in Europe, and it offers significantly more beds (on a per head basis) than the UK.
+Residential care is far more developed in France than elsewhere in Europe.

-There are also more options, because the market for sheltered accommodation offers an interim solution between staying in your own home and moving into a residential care home.
+There are several options in France, including sheltered accommodation, which offers an interim solution between staying in your own home and moving into a residential care home.

-The other benefit of the French system is that if you pass a residence test, need help with daily activities, are over the age of 60 and have income below the threshold, you may be able to receive a payment called the APA to help cover your costs.
+One of the benefits of the French system is that you may be able to receive a payment called the APA to help cover your costs.

 Care options and costs in Australia

-Emphasis in Australia is on care in your home, so there is a developed network of private carers that expats can take advantage of to remain in their home for longer.
+The emphasis in Australia has historically been on care in your home, so there’s a developed network of private carers that expats can take advantage of to remain in their home for longer.

-Australians may get state help with some of this, including Brits who have become Australian citizens, but expats on temporary visas can expect to pay significant sums for care.
+This could be lower as Australians may get some state help, including Brits who have become Australian citizens, but expats on temporary visas can expect to pay significant sums for care.

 Don’t get caught out on care abroad

-The lack of state assistance for expats is striking, and makes it easy to understand why a study by NatWest in 2015 found just one third of Brits living overseas expected to stay there forever.
+The lack of state assistance for expats is striking and makes it easy to understand why Brits living abroad might be tempted to move back to the UK.